Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

-In~\cite{SM} we have also provided the exact plain-wave states with the momenta $p=q\pi L/\kappa$, $q=1,\ldots, \kappa$ and antinodes at $n=m\kappa$, as well as shown that the rest extended states have reduced values at $n=m\kappa$.
-The plain-wave states are unaffected by the potential and form the subband of the width $2J$, with energies $E_q = -2J \cos(\pi q/\kappa)$.
+In~\cite{SM} we have also provided $\kappa-1$ exact plane-wave states with the momenta $p=q\pi L/\kappa$, $q=1,\ldots, \kappa-1$ and antinodes at $n=m\kappa$, as well as shown that the rest extended states have reduced values at $n=m\kappa$.
+The plane-wave states are unaffected by the potential and form the subband of the width $2J$, with energies $E_q = -2J \cos(\pi q/\kappa)$.
+All this is in agreement with the analytical solution given in~\cite{Longhi2023} for the thermodynamic limit.

-Equation~\eqref{eq:3} implies that in the strong field regime or large system size, the ME will converge to $2J$, and all extended states share the property of small eigenstate coefficients at the sites $n=m\kappa$ with the potential~\cite{SM}, while the localized eigenstates characterized by the exponential decay and IPR form a Wannier-Stark ladder, as shown in Fig.~\ref{fig1}(a).
+Equation~\eqref{eq:3} implies that in the strong field regime or large system size, the pseudo ME will converge to $2J$ (at experimentally available system sizes), and all extended states share the property of small eigenstate coefficients at the sites $n=m\kappa$ with the potential~\cite{SM}, while the localized eigenstates characterized by the exponential decay and IPR form a Wannier-Stark ladder, as shown in Fig.~\ref{fig1}(a).

-To experimentally realize the mosiac lattice, we first provide elaboration on the design of the photonic lattice required to simulate the synthetic static electric field, which corresponds to a linearly increasing on-site potential.
+To experimentally realize the mosaic lattice, we first provide elaboration on the design of the photonic lattice required to simulate the synthetic static electric field, which corresponds to a linearly increasing on-site potential.
 We use full-vectorial mode solver~\cite{silicon,lumerical} to numerically simulate the propagation constants of the waveguide.
-To illustrate this in~\cite{SM}, we show numerical simulations of the on-site energy for a single isolated waveguide with a fixed height of 250 nm and varying the width, all relative to the energy at a width of 500 nm.
+To illustrate this in~\cite{SM}, we show numerical simulations of the on-site energy for a single isolated waveguide with a fixed height of $250$~nm and varying the width, all relative to the energy at a width of $500$~nm.
 The fundamental transverse electric (TE) mode is used in all the calculations.
-Our chosen operating point enables a significant tuning range around the 500 nm width, while also ensuring single-mode operation.
+Our chosen operating point enables a significant tuning range around the $500$~nm width, while also ensuring single-mode operation.
 We then express the on-site potential $V$ as a third order polynomial expansion of the waveguide width as follows

 which helps us to back calculate the waveguide width at the given modulation amplitudes.